Individual Stocks vs Index Funds (Pros And Cons)

 Possibility Of Outperforming The Market

-You can outperform the stock market with individual stocks by carefully choosing stocks that perform well.
+You can outperform the stock market with individual stocks by carefully choosing stocks that perform well for an aggressive investing strategy.

 Complete Control Over What You’re Buying